danorder/All-In-One-V400-SR-Official-Klipper-/Firmware/Oem Klipper/readme.md

 Note if coming from sr configs the functioality is basically the same / procedures. put files on , with mainsail / fluidd do not copy pate use the file.. this often leads to formating issues for whatever reason.

 REMINDER when running anything to do with "probing" put the probe on first.
-Calibrate button probe on first same with probe_calibrate for extra clairity when using probe_calibrate once it probes the bed remove the probe then do the paper test. accept must be typed or hit before save_config.
+Using the Calibrate button probe on first same with probe_calibrate for extra clairity when using probe_calibrate once it probes the bed remove the probe then do the paper test. accept must be typed or hit before save_config.
+Further mainsail/fluidd "zoffset" buttons are a bit deceptive. these use gcode_offset aka babystep.
+The testz commands must be used in terminal or ideally with the klipper screen z calibrate button.
+Note the calibrate button will list this as "probe"

 #1 Probe_calibrate with terminal or oem Klipper screen.
 Note: klipper screen has a slight bug atm when using the zcalibrate button it will not save_config and, the prompt will just dissapear seemingly freezing.
 Simply save_config from fluidd/main this will solve it for now.